nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 Photoshop.
 They were far more ambitious than what the current site's current implementation.
 The custom 980px grid system was not up the the task.
 In retrospect, it would have been thrown out anyway.
-I shudder at what beast I would have had to slayed if the original plans had gone through.
+I shudder at what beast I would have had to slay if the original plans had gone through.

 I chose to use [Zurb Foundation](http://foundation.zurb.com/).
 Zurb Foundation is a front-end framework that is far more flexible than many other frameworks